Sharpryan20/ci-project-2/README.md

 ## Imagery

 I only used one Image throughout the whole site but it stays in place the entire time.
-The image really higlights the entire purpose and interest of the quiz.
+The image highlights the entire purpose and interest of the quiz.

 ![Hero Image](assets/images/piano.jpg)